zowe/jenkins-library/README.md

 - For each pipeline, we have 2 build parameters are only available to branches which can do a `release`:
   - `Perform Release`: boolean, default is _false_.
   - `Pre-Release String`: string, default is _empty_.
-This is required if the release is not happened on `master` or `v?.x/master` branch.
+This parameter will only be used if `Perform Release` is _true_.
+This parameter is required if the release is not happened on `master` or `v?.x/master` branch.
 - By default, only `master`, `v?.x/master`, `staging` and `v?.x/staging` branches can do a release.
 This can be changed by `pipeline.addReleaseBranches(...branches)` or `pipeline.setReleaseBranches(...branches)`.
 - For NPM packages, each branch can have a npm publish tag name when performaing release build.
 By default, `master`'s tag is `latest`, `staging`'s tag is `dev`.
 For branches do not have publish tag defined, or branches is not in release build, npm publish will use default `snapshot` tag name, and the version will have normalized branch name included.
-For example, `staging` branch **non-release** build will generate a version `v2.3.4-snapshot-staging.20190101000000` release on `snapshot` npm tag. `staging` branch **release** build will generate a version `v2.3.4-dev.20190101000000` release on `dev` tag.
-And a branch `feature/lts` build will generate a version `v2.3.4-snapshot-feature-lts.20190101000000` release on `snapshot` tag.
+For example, `staging` branch **non-release** build will generate a version `v2.3.4-staging-snapshot.20190101000000` release on `snapshot` npm tag. `staging` branch **release** build will generate a version `v2.3.4-dev.20190101000000` release on `dev` tag.
+And a branch `feature/lts` build will generate a version `v2.3.4-feature-lts-snapshot.20190101000000` release on `snapshot` tag.
 - For pax/zip packages, each branch can also have a release tag name.
 By default, `master`'s tag is 'snapshot'.
 If it's not defined, artifactory publish will use branch name as tag name.
 For example, `master` **non-release** build will publish artifact to `libs-snapshot-local/org/zowe/<component>/2.3.4-snapshot/` and **release** build will publish to `libs-release-local/org/zowe/<component>/2.3.4/`. `staging` **non-release** build will publish artifact to `libs-snapshot-local/org/zowe/<component>/2.3.4-staging/` and **release** build will publish to `libs-release-local/org/zowe/<component>/2.3.4-rc1/`, the `rc1` is the pre-release string which is required.

 ### Pipeline Build Scenarios